hitesh1157/hitesh1157.github.io/_posts/2019-08-19-gsoc-2019-work-product.md

 	* New user profile component to edit photo and name
 	* Page for list of incidents reported by the user
 	* Updated firestore rules

+### Conclusion
+In conclusion, I would like to thank Joydeep Mukherjee, Siddartha Padhi, Thuvarakan Tharmarajasingam and Bruno Woltzenlogel Paleo for being so nice and helpful.
+I have learnt a lot in the past 3 months and it has been a great experience to be a part of this wonderful community.